San Diego Indecent Exposure Attorneys

 The penalties imposed will be much more severe in cases of prior convictions for the same or a similar sex crime, and the charges filed are likely to be at the felony level.
 Reducing the charge to a misdemeanor or getting the charges fully dismissed is the first goal that will be pursued.
 Finding out details about the witness reports, what lies behind this report, and whether there are mitigating circumstances is an important part of crafting a defense case that gets a positive result.

 Contact the firm immediately, as the attorney is a certified criminal law specialist, one of only a small percentage of lawyers in the area.
 His background and case results make the firm one of the most respected criminal defense law firms in San Diego.
-Call today for immediate representation from a qualified, credentialed criminal lawyer with extensive trial experience in sex crime cases.
+Call at (760) 630-2000 for immediate representation from a qualified, credentialed criminal lawyer with extensive trial experience in sex crime cases.

 Don’t Waste Any Time!